 MIPRC federal surface transportation reauthorization principles

 In December of 2015, Congress laid the groundwork for the development of a truly multi-modal transportation system in our nation with passage of the Fixing America’s Surface Transportation (FAST) Act.
 Since its inception, MIPRC has advocated for intercity passenger rail to be included in federal surface transportation reauthorization legislation.
 For the first time in transportation legislative history, intercity passenger rail and Amtrak reauthorization language are included as part of this comprehensive five-year surface transportation bill.

-Three new intercity passenger rail grant programs were established in the FAST Act, but no funding for these grants was provided within the FFY 2016 transportation appropriations.
-Full funding for these important programs should be included within FFY 2017 transportation appropriations, so our states can continue to build on their passenger rail development successes.
+Three new intercity passenger rail grant programs were established in the FAST Act.
+Limited funding for these grants was provided within the FFY 2016 & FFY 2017 transportation appropriations.
+MIPRC is pleased that, for FFY 2018 & FFY 2019, Congress approved funding for these grants above the authorized levels.
+We ask that funding at or above the authorized levels for these important programs continue to be included within federal transportation appropriations, so our states can continue to build on their passenger rail development successes.

 MIPRC Chair Testifies Before U.S. Senate Transportation Committee 2/25/2016